manasvupadhyay/spectral_galerkin_heat/README.md

 ---

-fastHeatSolv is a modular framework designed for simulating heat transfer in additive manufacturing.
-It uses semi-analytical spectral methods to achieve high performance on both CPU and GPU hardware, and fully supports complex laser trajectories.
+fastHeatSolv is a modular framework designed for efficiently simulating fully non-linear heat transfer in laser scanning based processing conditions such as laser surface treatments, additive manufacturing, etc. It uses semi-analytical spectral methods to achieve high performance on both CPU and GPU hardware, and fully supports complex laser trajectories.

 ## Usage